About Us

 Home Care Ontario believes that all home health care service providers must be held equally accountable for the delivery of the highest standard of care to Ontarians.

-Organizations providing publicly-funded services through the HCCSS must have achieved accreditation by approved organizations such as Accreditation Canada, FOCUS Accreditation, Canadian Centre for Accreditation, and CARF Canada, and/or be registered with the International Standards Association (ISO).
+Organizations providing publicly-funded services through Ontario Health atHome (formerly HCCSS) must have achieved accreditation by approved organizations such as Accreditation Canada, FOCUS Accreditation, Canadian Centre for Accreditation, and CARF Canada, and/or be registered with the International Standards Association (ISO).

 Home Care Ontario also supports the role and value of family-funded home care provider organizations delivering care in addition to the publicly-funded and administered system.
 Members of Home Care Ontario, which are accredited or in the process of seeking accreditation status, offer home care services beyond the publicly-funded levels in order to respond to the growing needs of individual Ontarians.
 It is currently estimated that 20 million hours of home care service are family-funded per year.